-Falls Prevention Awareness Day is observed on Sept.
-23 this year.
+Falls Prevention Awareness Day is observed in mid-September this year.
 This week, Sept.
 21-27, is also National Falls Prevention Week – a time to ensure that our elderly loved ones are stable and safe at all times.
 This year’s theme is Strong Today, Falls Free Tomorrow.

 Fall prevention is especially critical for the elderly population.
 Falls can lead to serious injuries such as head injuries and hip fractures, resulting in loss of independence and mobility.
 Some major falls can also lead to death.
 To prevent such falls, it’s important to not only eliminate any hazards around the home but also take care of one’s body through exercise and regular doctor checkups.